Next-Mountain-Ventures-LLC/TheFordFamilyBlog/WORDPRESS_REBUILD_SETUP.md

 1. When content is updated in WordPress (new post, edit post, etc.), WordPress will send a webhook to your Astro site.
 2. The Astro site has an API endpoint (`/api/wp-rebuild`) that receives this webhook.
-3. When the endpoint receives a valid webhook, it triggers a rebuild of the site via a Vercel deployment hook.
+3. When the endpoint receives a valid webhook, it triggers a rebuild of the site directly using Node.js.

 ## Setup Instructions

-### 1. Configure Vercel Deploy Hook
+### 1. Set Up Node.js Server Environment

-First, you need to create a Vercel deployment hook:

-1. Go to your Vercel project dashboard
-2. Navigate to Settings > Git > Deploy Hooks
-3. Create a new hook with a name like "WordPress Content Update"
-4. Copy the generated URL (it should look like `https://api.vercel.com/v1/integrations/deploy/prj_xxxx/xxxxxx`)
+Since this integration uses Node.js to run build commands, you need to ensure your server environment is properly configured:

+1. Make sure Node.js and npm are installed on your server
+2. Ensure the user running your Astro server has permissions to execute the build command
+3. Configure any necessary environment variables for your build process

 ### 2. Configure Environment Variables

-In your Vercel project, add these environment variables:
+In your Astro project, set the following environment variables:

-- `VERCEL_DEPLOY_HOOK`: The deploy hook URL you copied in the previous step
 - `WP_WEBHOOK_SECRET`: A secure random string that will be used to authenticate webhook requests (e.g., `ford-family-wp-hook-secret`)

 ### 3. Set Up the WordPress Webhook Plugin